RopeWiki/app/production/README.md

         1. Fix [this issue](https://github.com/docker/compose/issues/6931) with `sudo apt update && apt install rng-tools`
     1. Install git (`sudo apt-get install git`)
     1. Clone this repository into an appropriate folder (perhaps `/rw`)
+1. Define site to be deployed
+    1. Ensure that there is a .json file in [site_configs](site_configs) corresponding to the site to be deployed
+    1. Create a new .json file, modeled after [example.json](site_configs/example.json), if necessary
+    1. SITE_NAME is the name of the .json file without extension (e.g., example.json implies a SITE_NAME of `example`)
 1. Transfer site data
     1. Create a folder that will hold persistent mount data (perhaps `/rw/mount`)
     1. Get latest SQL backup